JIIBR Editorial Policy

 - Each accepted manuscript for which there is a signed Publication Agreement will be assigned to a team of associate editors, who will work with the authors to copyedit the paper.
 During this process, the associate editors will work with the authors to incorporate changes suggested by the reviewers and to recommend changes to the paper’s language and structure with the goal of improving its readability and persuasive force.
 Remaining changes needed to bring the paper within APA format will also be made at this stage.

-- At the conclusion of the copyediting process, the co-editors, associate editors and authors will proofread the manuscript one final time.
+- At the conclusion of the copyediting process, the editor, associate editors and authors will proofread the manuscript one final time.
 Only changes that are minor and necessary can be made at the proofreading stage.

 - Upon the completion of the copyediting and proofreading processes for all of the papers to be published in an issue or a volume, the Editorial Board and its support staff will format the issue or volume and will move it to publication.